Generic Name: mitomycin (MYE toe MYE sin)

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

-Do not receive a "live" vaccine while using mitomycin.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Mutamycin, or you could develop a serious infection.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Call your doctor at once if you have:

-pain, burning, swelling, redness, warmth, irritation, or skin changes where the injection was given;
+pain, burning, redness, irritation, or skin changes where the injection was given.

 Common side effects may include: